ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 *  Create a new folder on your disk.
    This will be called the "working folder".

-*  Copy these files from the downloaded zip file to the working folder- TestExternalFiles.exe
+*  Copy the following files and folder from the downloaded zip file to the working folder- TestExternalFiles.exe
       RM-Python-config.ini
+	  _internal

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree